U.S.A.

 They run into a ghostly little girl named Susan (Allana Belle) who knows about the house they are trapped in and knows how to escape the madness but will she help them?

-There is nearly a jumping moment when the sheriff's car is stopped near the middle of the road further ahead and the breaks are slammed and later on silence and then a chicken flying up and down near their window with Delag questioning them which made the direction very mysterious.
+There is nearly a jumping moment when the sheriff's car is stopped near the middle of the road further ahead and the breaks are slammed and later on silence and then a chicken flying up and down near their window with this officer questioning them which made the direction very mysterious.

 We do have a good suspenseful shot on their tires blowing out on the road and their car screeching.